-- (d) Loperamide is not a scheduled controlled substance in this state. - (e) Pentazocine is a schedule 4 controlled substance. - (f) Brorphine is a schedule 1 controlled substance. - (g) Except in subdivision (h) of this subrule, ephedrine, a salt of ephedrine, an optical isomer of ephedrine, a salt of an optical isomer of ephedrine, or a compound, mixture, or preparation containing ephedrine, a salt of ephedrine, an optical isomer of ephedrine, or a salt of an optical isomer of ephedrine is included in schedule 5. - (h) A product containing ephedrine, a salt of ephedrine, an optical isomer of ephedrine, or a salt of an optical isomer of ephedrine is not included in schedule 5 if the drug product meets all of the following criteria: - (i) May lawfully be sold over the counter without a prescription under federal law. - (ii) Is labeled and marketed in a manner consistent with the pertinent over-the-counter tentative final or final monograph. - (iii) Is manufactured and distributed for legitimate medical use in a manner that reduces or eliminates the likelihood for abuse. - (iv) Is not marketed, advertised, or labeled for an indication of stimulation, mental alertness, energy, weight loss, appetite control, or muscle enhancement. - (v) The drug product is 1 of the following: - (A) A solid dosage form, including, but not limited to, a soft gelatin caplet that combines as active ingredients not less than 400 milligrams of guaifenesin and not more than 25 milligrams of ephedrine per dose and is packaged in blister packs with not more than 2 tablets or caplets per blister. - (B) An anorectal preparation containing not more than 5% ephedrine. - (C) A food product or a dietary supplement containing ephedrine, if the food product or dietary supplement meets all of the following criteria: - (I) Contains, per dosage unit or serving, not more than the lesser of 25 milligrams of ephedrine alkaloids or the maximum amount of ephedrine alkaloids in applicable regulations adopted by the Federal Food and Drug Administration (FDA) and contains no other controlled substance. - (II) Does not contain hydrochloride or sulfate salts of ephedrine alkaloids. - (III) Is packaged with a prominent label securely affixed to each package that includes all of the following: - (1) The amount in milligrams of ephedrine in a serving or dosage unit. - (2) The amount of the food product or dietary supplement that constitutes a serving or dosage unit. - (3) That the maximum recommended dosage of ephedrine for a healthy adult human is the lesser of 100 milligrams in a 24-hour period or the maximum recommended dosage or period of use in applicable regulations adopted by the FDA. - (4) That improper use of the product may be hazardous to an individual's health.
+A salt of ephedrine, an optical isomer of ephedrine, a salt of an optical isomer of ephedrine, or a compound, mixture, or preparation containing ephedrine, a salt of ephedrine, an optical isomer of ephedrine, or a salt of an optical isomer of ephedrine except for both the following:

+- (i) A product containing ephedrine, a salt of ephedrine, an optical isomer of ephedrine, or a salt of an optical isomer of ephedrine is not included in schedule 5 if the drug product meets all of the following criteria: - (A) May lawfully be sold over the counter without a prescription under federal law. - (B) Is labeled and marketed in a manner consistent with the pertinent over-the-counter tentative final or final monograph. - (C) Is manufactured and distributed for legitimate medical use in a manner that reduces or eliminates the likelihood for abuse. - (D) Is not marketed, advertised, or labeled for an indication of stimulation, mental alertness, energy, weight loss, appetite control, or muscle enhancement. - (E) The drug product is 1 of the following: - (I) A solid dosage form, including, but not limited to, a soft gelatin caplet that combines as active ingredients not less than 400 milligrams of guaifenesin and not more than 25 milligrams of ephedrine per dose and is packaged in blister packs with not more than 2 tablets or caplets per blister. - (II) An anorectal preparation containing not more than 5% ephedrine. - (ii) A food product or a dietary supplement containing ephedrine, if the food product or dietary supplement meets all of the following criteria: - (A) Contains, per dosage unit or serving, not more than the lesser of 25 milligrams of ephedrine alkaloids or the maximum amount of ephedrine alkaloids in applicable regulations adopted by the FDA and contains no other controlled substance.